Babies can suffer from sudden unexpected death (SUDI), so it's important that pēpi have a safe place to sleep.

-In the Whakatipu booklet Te Pihinga 1 (page 23), it says that “making sure pēpi has a safe sleeping area" is part of providing a structured and secure world for baby.
+In the Whakatipu booklet Te Pihinga 1 (page 17), it says that setting up safe places for pēpi to sleep is part of providing a structured and secure world for baby.

 - What have you done about making a safe sleeping place for baby?

 - Why do you think it’s suggested that a baby sleeps ‘face up and face clear’?